WHAT DO I BRING WITH MY pet WHEN I ARRIVE?

 We use customized safety collars and leashes during your pet’s stay with us.

 We will place our collar and leash on your pet at check-in.
-We will then give your leash back to you.

 We keep their original collar so in case of an emergency, we are able to place it back on them.